ucsdlib/data-gis-lab/tutorials/SMP-offline-setup.md

 12. Follow the steps

 ## Download Streetmap Premium data from ArcCatalog to local machine
 There are several ways to install the Streetmap Premium data locally to your machine.
-The process below allows you to identify the region of interest and download just that data rather than the all the data for North America (*UCOP licnese includes only the [geographic coverage area of North America](https://doc.arcgis.com/en/streetmap-premium/coverage/product-coverage.htm#ESRI_SECTION2_AC035FCDC0024A10BCA7FE0D0B3C1342).
+The process below allows you to identify the region of interest and download just that data rather than the all the data for North America (*UCOP license includes only the [geographic coverage area of North America](https://doc.arcgis.com/en/streetmap-premium/coverage/product-coverage.htm#ESRI_SECTION2_AC035FCDC0024A10BCA7FE0D0B3C1342).
 Reach out to your own campus if you need other geographic areas.*)

 In order to install the data, you must be connected to an environment.
 Then can disconnect and geocode or transfer to your disconnected computer.